Owyhee, Nevada

 Owyhee (/oʊˈwaɪhiː/, Un Kwahain) is a census-designated place (CDP) in Elko County, Nevada, United States, along the banks of the Owyhee River.
-The population was 953 at the 2010 census.
+As of the 2020 census, Owyhee had a population of 1,027.
 It is part of the Elko Micropolitan Statistical Area.
-It is the primary town of the federally recognized Shoshone-Paiute tribe's Duck Valley Indian Reservation, which covers portions of northern Nevada and southern Idaho, and the majority of its population are Native American.
+It is the primary town of the federally recognized Shoshone-Paiute tribe's Duck Valley Indian Reservation, which covers portions of northern Nevada and southern Idaho, and the majority of its population is Native American.

 Owyhee, along with the rest of Nevada except for the city of West Wendover, is legally in the Pacific Time Zone.
 But, along with other Idaho border towns such as Jackpot, Mountain City and Jarbidge, it unofficially observes the Mountain Time Zone as it has closer proximity to and greater connections with towns in southern Idaho.

 History

 The Tribes once freely occupied the land in the tri-state area of what is now Idaho, Nevada, and Oregon.
 This changed with the coming of migrants from the eastern United States and Europe, especially after the mid-19th century.
 Land and resources were wrested away from the Shoshone and Paiute.
 The tribes made treaties with the United States, of which some were ratified by the Senate and others not.
 The chiefs signed all the treaties in good faith and for the survival of their peoples.

 Descendants of the Western Shoshone and the Northern Paiute occupy the Duck Valley Indian Reservation of Idaho and Nevada.
 Various bands of the two closely related tribes have jointly used the area for seasonal hunting and gathering from time immemorial.

 On April 16, 1877, United States President Rutherford B. Hayes established the reservation for the Western Shoshone.
 In the early days of the Duck Valley reservation, the people built and lived in their traditional earthen, willow and sagebrush huts.
 Bands of Western Shoshone occupied and revolved on and off the reservation, depending on their survival needs and because of the unfulfilled promises of food and supplies from the federal government.
 Some bands adapted as best they could.

 Others did not want to leave their homelands and campsites which were located off the reservation.
 The Northern Paiute bands became allied with their kin, the Bannock, in the Bannock War of 1878.
 After their defeat by the United States, survivors were relocated as prisoners to an Indian reservation in Yakima, Washington.
 Upon their release, the survivors were returned to their homelands, and the Western Shoshone reservation was expanded for their use in 1886.